uakfdotb/ghostpp/readme.txt

-!getgames                       display information about all games !hold <name> ...                hold a slot for someone !hostsg <name>                  host a saved game !load <filename>                load a config file (for changing maps), leave blank to see current map - the ".cfg" is automatically appended to the filename
-!loadsg <filename>              load a saved game
+!getgames                       display information about all games !hold <name> ...                hold a slot for someone !hostsg <name>                  host a saved game !load <pattern>                 load a config file (for changing maps), leave blank to see current map !loadsg <filename>              load a saved game
-!map <filename>                 alias to !load
+!map <pattern>                  alias to !load
 !open <number> ...              open slot
 !openall                        open all closed slots !priv <name>                    host private game